Skip to main content

 Most Dangerous Roads in New York

-New York Data
+New York City Facts & Data

 4 Most Dangerous Roads in New York

-Areas according to New York Data,
+Areas according to New York Data

-accident data from the latest year.
-We've assembled this New York accident data and examined it for your
+Consider the following facts from the National Highway Traffic Safety Administration (NHTSA), which publishes accident data from the latest year.
+We’ve assembled this New York accident data and examined it for your consideration to the left.
+This data is from 2019, which is the latest year available.

-Most Common Causes of New York
+Most Common Causes New York Car Accidents

 According to the National Highway Traffic Safety Administration, New York City consistently appears on lists of the nation’s 25